-On Wednesday 26 October 2022, Mary Rose Porter, curatorial intern at Olivier Cornet Gallery wrote about Miriam McConnon’s Rows of Passport Tents, oil on canvas, 45x60x4cm (1200 euro).
+On Wednesday 26 October 2022, Mary Rose Porter, curatorial intern at Olivier Cornet Gallery wrote about Miriam McConnon’s Rows of Passport Tents, oil on canvas, 45x60x4cm.

 “In light of Miriam McConnon’s fantastically received public installation Lost Lace at Dublin’s Iveagh Gardens, I decided to take a closer look at the artist’s stylistic and iconographical development through examining her previous work, much of which can be viewed by the public at the Olivier Cornet Gallery in Dublin 1.